 Hong Kong Council for Accreditation of Academic and Vocational Qualifications

-	We have also signed a
+We have signed a

-	Memorandum of Understanding with the HKCAAVQ (Hong Kong Council for

-	Accreditation of Academic and Vocational Qualifications).
+Memorandum of Understanding with the HKCAAVQ (Hong Kong Council for Accreditation of Academic and Vocational Qualifications).

 Under the agreement the agencies agree to cooperate by exchanging information, recognising each other's decisions and cooperating with each other in quality assurance activities where feasible.

 The Education Bureau (EDB) of the Hong Kong Special Administrative Region Government and the Quality and Qualifications Ireland (QQI) signed a Memorandum of Understanding (MoU) in September 2016 for the purpose of strengthening collaboration in the development of their qualifications framework, promoting mutual recognition of qualifications and facilitating the mobility of learners and employees between Hong Kong and Ireland.

 Guide to Comparing Qualifications in Ireland and Hong Kong

 Council for Higher Education Accreditation/International Quality Group (CHEA/CIQG)

 QQI has signed a Memorandum of Affiliation with the Council for Higher Education Accreditation/International Quality Group (CHEA/CIQG).

 The CHEA/CIQG Memorandum of Affiliation is designed to engage quality assurance and accrediting organisations, higher education providers, organisations and governments in a shared effort to affirm and promote fundamental principles for higher education quality.
 To view the list of agencies that have signed the MOA please click here.

 Cross Border Quality Assurance Network (CBQAN) - China